vishantshah-outlook/BookedTrade/README.md

 call sfdx force:org:open

+call sfdx force:org:open -p lightning/n/Booked_Trades

-Once the Browser has loaded, in the App Launcher find Booked Trades and launch it.
+Once the Browser has loaded, You should see the Booked Trades app.
 On the app you can view existing trades or create a new one by clicking the New button.
 Currently the feature is limited to EUR currency due to limitations within the API

 Once a Trade is created the data grid will refresh and show the trade added